opral/monorepo/examples/svelte-kit/README.md

 The following is a step by step guide to add inlang to an existing project.

-## 1. Configure Typesafe-i18n
+## 1. Configure the SDK

 > Read more about the SDK [here](/overview/sdk)

 ### 1.1.
-Install typesafe-i18n, the importer and concurrently
+Install the SDK

 > Concurrently allows us to run the dev script, typesafe-i18n and importer in parallel.

 <NpmInstall />

+For full documentation see the [typesafe-i18n docs](https://github.com/ivanhofer/typesafe-i18n) and [@inlang/typesafe-i18n-importer docs](https://github.com/inlang/inlang/tree/main/packages/typesafe-i18n-importer).

 ### 1.2.
-Create the .typesafe-i18n.json config file
+Create the `.typesafe-i18n.json` config file

 - `adapter` specifies that the generates i18n files should be react compatible.